 Gypsy Joe by Joe Smith

-Gypsy Joe is not only a story of redemption but an uplifting account of a young man determined to realise his dreams regardless of his background.
-Joe examines how the gypsy lifestyle of roaming the country and living off the land, free from pin numbers and P45s, barcodes and birth certificates, profiling and peeping surveillance, flies in the face of modern government, at the same time giving an honest view on the deep-seated prejudices that exist between gypsies and non-gypsies.
+Gypsy Joe is the account of a young man determined to realise his dreams, and in this uplifting book Joe examines how the gypsy lifestyle of roaming the country and living off the land, free from pin numbers and P45s, barcodes and peeping surveillance, flies in the face of modern government, while at the same time giving an honest view on the prejudices that exist between gypsies and non-gypsies.